dysmalpy/dysmalpy/docs/tutorials/aperture_drawing.rst

 If :code:`aperture_radius` is not set, the user must provide a value for :code:`slit_width`.

 .. image:: ../_static/dpy_apertures/circ_cp.png
-  :scale: 50%
+  :width: 400

-The user has the flexibility to modify the aperture centers (the red dots) :code:`aper_center` by passing `rarr` (in unit of arcsecond) as an array.
+The aperture centers (the red dots) :code:`aper_center` are specified via :code:`rarr` (in unit of arcsecond) as an array in the first column of the input file for :code:`fdata`.
-Otherwise, the aperture centers will default to the values from :code:`obs.data.rarr` in :code:`setup_gal_models`.
-The default center pixel is the center of the data cube.

 Rectangular Aperture
 ---------------------